Using Microsoft Azure Active Directory as the SSO Provider for AchieveIt

 - Add the AchieveIt callback URL in the Reply URLs settings panel.

-- Send the Client Secret to AchieveIt, and let us know all other steps have been completed.
-AchieveIt will configure the connection using the Client Secret you provide.
+- Send either your Federation Metadata XML file or the URL to your ADFS server to AchieveIt, and let us know all other steps have been completed.
+AchieveIt will configure the connection using the information you provide.

 - Once we’ve completed the configuration, your team must test it to ensure you can login to AchieveIt with SSO credentials.